Rob-M-F/Titanic_Survival_Analysis/README.md

 ## Titanic Survival Exploration
 This analysis of the passenger survival data from the Titanic exceeds 83% accuracy on the test dataset.
 The final model uses Gender, socioeconomic class, presence of immediate family and age.
+The analysis is performed by hand with a structure similar to a small decision tree.

 ### Prerequisistes
 [Python 2.7](https://www.python.org/)